All About Erectile Dysfunction (ED)

 - High cholesterol.
 High cholesterol levels can damage blood vessels, making it harder to get and maintain an erection.
 Several medications used to treat high cholesterol are linked to improvements in sexual function for men with ED.

-- Diabetes.
+- Type 1 or Type 2 Diabetes.
 Up to 75% of men with diabetes also have erectile dysfunction.
 Diabetes can also contribute to a reduced level of interest in sex, due to its effects on your production of hormones such as testosterone.

 - Metabolic syndrome.
 Several studies have linked erectile dysfunction and metabolic syndrome, a cluster of medication conditions that can increase your risk of diabetes, heart disease and stroke.